 6. Habitual exposure to cold helps

-Habitual exposure to extreme cold results in increased metabolic heat, meaning those who live in colder climates and are used to exercising in colder temperatures tend to fair better than those who don’t.
+Habitual exposure to extreme cold results in increased metabolic heat, meaning those who live in colder climates and are used to exercising in colder temperatures tend to fare better than those who don’t.
 If you’re unused to running in extreme cold, it helps to take the time to habituate before you go on a long trail run.
 Start with our article on how to love winter running for tips.
 Cold water immersion might be helpful to accelerate your habituation, so you might consider some wild swimming too.

 7. Women run colder